diogoosorio/tymeshift-locations/README.md

 * Work on the [app's telemetry](./src/infrastructure/logging.ts) as well as introducing a global unhandled error treatment logic.

 * Improve the HTTP client by introducing a retry policy for queries like the one I've built for the challenge.

-## Open Questions

-I've faced some questions during the challenge that I've plowed through, but in a real World scenario I'd definitely ask around aobut their logic:

-* The UI has a "number of views" counter that I couldn't determine where the corresponding data should come from, so I omitted that field.

-* The same for the location time thing.
-I've used the `createdAt` property from the API, but seemed a bit random showing the time the location was created, but without the corresponding date (?).

-And I think that's it.
-Thanks for reading this through. :)